 It’s always a smart move to get insurance for your wedding.
 You’ll want to consult your insurance plan and contact your provider to find out if an event like the Coronavirus pandemic is covered.
 Unfortunately, this will really depend on your plan.

-If your wedding venue is forced to close by a Government-ordered lockdown or registrars stop conducting civil services, then you may well be covered for any lost money or unexpected costs.
+As wedding venues have been forced to close and registrars stopped conducting civil services because of the Government-enforced lockdown, you may well be covered for any lost money or unexpected costs.

-Major wedding insurers should soon be releasing guidelines on their position, when the Government update their advice.
-Right now, you should read through your contract and try to speak to someone on the phone at the insurance company.
+Most major wedding insurers have now released guidelines on their position.
+You should read through your contract and try to speak to someone on the phone at the insurance company.
 Always get them to send you a follow-up email with everything you discussed in the phone call if you do, so it’s all down in writing.

 4. Make a Plan to Inform Your Guests